Kyan Valencik's DIMACS REU Webpage

 This project was supported by the NSF.

 This summer I plan to grind for the Rutgers algebra qualifying exam.
-Here I hope track my progress.
+Here I hope to track my progress.